 His approach to this problem impressed the inhabitants of New Salem, and they apparently impressed Lincoln in return, as — after the completion of his voyage — he returned to New Salem and lived there for six years before moving on to Springfield, Illinois .

-The two soon formed a friendship, and Lincoln had the opportunity to socialize with the entire Rutledge family, including Rutledge’s daughter, Ann, who worked in her father’s boarding house.
+James Rutledge and Lincoln soon formed a friendship, and Lincoln had the opportunity to socialize with the entire Rutledge family, including Rutledge’s daughter, Ann, who worked in James Rutledge’s tavern.

 Ann managed the town tavern , and was an intelligent and conscientious woman — one who worked hard as a seamstress to help provide for her family.
-Lincoln met her while he lived at the boarding house, and there the two had ample opportunity to chat.
+Lincoln met her while he lived at the tavern, and there the two had ample opportunity to chat.

 Sharing more than a couple intellectual interests, they soon found themselves spending a great deal of time together.
 Whether the two ever spoke of love is unknown, but the residents of New Salem recognized that the two became, at the very least, as close friends as was possible during an era of rigid social expectations for relationships between men and women.

-It is documented that Ann became engaged to a man by the name of James McNamar in 1832, who, as history also recounts, left town after promising to return and marry her.
+It is documented that Ann became engaged to a man by the name of John McNamar who had come west from New York.
+John McNamar formed a partnership with Samuel Hill and started a store.
+With the profits from this enterprise, he was able to acquire considerable property.
+In 1832, John McNamar, as history also recounts, left town for an extended visit with his parents to New York after promising to return and marry her.
 But, for whatever reason, he never did, and Ann was left single at the time of her friendship with Abraham.

 Anne Rutledge’s Untimely Death